-Social Security protected with bankruptcy
+Is Social Security is protected by bankruptcy?

 The only way that creditors can get to Social Security money is if you can’t prove that the money is in fact Social Security.

 If you commingle other money with your Social Security in the same bank account, then how can you prove whether the money in the account is Social Security or a different kind of money?

-For example, if you have a paycheck direct deposited into the same account as your Social Security money, and then pay some bills out of the account, which type of money is left over?
+- If you have a paycheck direct deposited into the same account as your Social Security money, and then pay some bills out of the account, which type of money is left over?

 The creditor will claim that the social security money went to pay the bills, so that they can take all of the money in the account, but you want to claim that you used the paycheck to pay the bills, so that all of the money in the account is Social Security and protected.

-This way you can show that all deposits were Social Security, and therefore creditors can’t take them.
+This way you can show that all deposits were Social Security, and therefore creditors can’t take them

 If you’re worried about creditors taking your Social Security to pay your debts, then why not not speak to us now at 612.824.4357?

 We’ll give you all the help and advice you need.